Privacy in Organizations not Subject to Legislation

 - Rules relating to providing people with email, telephone numbers and addresses.

-I indicated caution around emails, telephone numbers and addresses should be exercised and should be disclosed only on a need-to-know basis and only if safe and appropriate to do so.
+I indicated caution around emails, telephone numbers and addresses should be exercised and should be disclosed only on a need-to-know basis and only if it is safe and appropriate to do so.
 It is quite possible someone involved in the organization is separated from a former partner who is abusive or violent.
 Accidently indicting where the person lives could be dangerous for that person.

 Suggesting drafting a policy is daunting and I wanted to suggest where the person might find a good sample.
 I could not.
 So, after the telephone call I was able to find a couple of samples.
 First you might want to look at the Canadian Standards Association, model code for the Protection of Personal Information.
 Here are some sample privacy policies listed in no preferred order: